Texas DWI Legal Limit.

 Breath Alcohol Testing vs. Blood Draws

 Primarily, blood draws require a medical professional to put a needle in the driver’s vein.
 And blood draws gather more information than breath tests.
-As an example, a blood draw can show if the driver used cocaine, marijuana, methamphetamine, or pot.
+As an example, a blood draw can show if the driver used cocaine, reefer, heroin, or methamphetamine.
 In contrast, breath tests require the driver to blow into a machine.
 This test captures a breath sample that does not contain the same amount of information as a blood sample.

-In a normal DWI case that does not involve an accident, police must get a warrant.
+In a normal DWI case that does not involve an accident, police must get a warrant to draw blood.
 But if the DWI arrest involves a car accident, then police do not need a warrant.
 Similarly, police probably do not need a warrant if the driver is unconscious.

 On the surface, these cases seem to conflict.
 They do not appear to make sense.
 The reason is the Fourth Amendment.
 Or more precisely, an exception to the Fourth Amendment.
 The Supreme Court calls this exception exigent circumstances.
 It means if there is an emergency, then police do not need a warrant for the blood draw.
 Otherwise, they must get a warrant for the blood draw.

-In short, this is how prosecutors get the BAC level of the suspected drunk driver.
 But what happens if the test shows the driver is over the limit?
-Does this mean the driver is guilty?
+Does this mean the driver is instantly guilty of DWI?
 And what if the driver disagrees with the test results?
 What are his or her options?
 Let’s turn to this topic now.

 I am over the limit.
 Does this mean I am automatically guilty of DWI?